 - What do you see as the big trend for your specialism in the next five years?

 - In the health and social care sector, technology is increasingly becoming a big part of the projects that we deliver.
 It’s really important to keep abreast of technology as it can significantly impact the way you design a project.
 Even during the lifespan of a project, the type of technology you need to integrate at the end may completely change, so you always need to be prepared for that.

 - What are you passionate about outside of work?

-- Right now, when I’m not horse riding or seeing friends and family, I’m planning my wedding.
+- Right now, when I’m not seeing friends and family, I’m studying for my chartership with the RICS.
 There aren’t enough hours in the day!